squillero/pythonic-bst/README.md

 A minimalistic, unbalanced Binary Search Tree written in pure Python.

-The `bst` works almost like a `dict`, but keys are kept sorted and slicing is partially supported.The methods exploit *lazy execution* when possible, all relevant operations are $O(log)$ complexity.
+The `bst` works almost like a `dict`, but keys are kept sorted and slicing is partially supported.
+The methods exploit *lazy execution* when possible, all relevant operations are $O(log)$ complexity.

 ## BASIC USAGE